chtoucas/Narvalo.NET/docs/apidocs/Narvalo.Mvp.md

 - Support for ASP.NET made available in separate packages.
 - An API easier to follow (at least to me).
 - Use `ConcurrentDictionary` instead of `Dictionary `for type caching.
-- Added basic (but usable) support for CommandLine application.
+- Added basic (but usable) support for command-line application.